stts-se/weblib/userdb/README.md

 1. role name
 2. comma-separated list of users

-In some cases, the file may also contain database internal instructions, such as DELETE followed by a role name.
+In some cases, the file may also contain database internal instructions, e.g., `DELETE` followed by a role name.

  Sample file: